Swiss-Armed-Forces/openburst/docs/source/paper.md

 bibliography: paper.bib

 ---
-[^1] `BURST` is an acronym for “Base Units Readiness Simulation Tool”.
-Burst 1969 mASL is a humble yet stunning mountain peak in the Emmentaler Alps of canton Berne, Switzerland.
-The opensourced version of the original `BURST` tool was named `openBURST`.

 # Summary

-`openBURST` is intended to provide the air surveillance sensor community with a framework for the development and testing of sensor coverage and real-time target detection analysis. `openBURST` focuses on the overall performance assessment of a sensor network.
+`openBURST`[^1] is intended to provide the air surveillance sensor community with a framework for the development and testing of sensor coverage and real-time target detection analysis. `openBURST` focuses on the overall performance assessment of a sensor network.
 Besides static coverage diagram computations, `openBURST` facilitates real-time computation of sensor detections for simulated targets.
 This allows the statistical performance analysis of air picture generation in a given scenario.
 By providing a flexible and extendable framework to model and simulate active, passive, monostatic and multistatic sensors, it intends to enables the implementation of optimization approaches in sensor portfolios for air surveillance.

+[^1]: `BURST` is an acronym for “Base Units Readiness Simulation Tool”.
+Burst 1969 mASL is a mountain peak in the Emmentaler Alps of canton Berne, Switzerland.
+The opensourced version of the original `BURST` tool was named `openBURST`.

 # Statement of need